theliberators/scrumteamsurvey.research/research.md

 *: While Alpha has presented itself as the first collaborator in this study, additional companies may join.

+## Sample Aims

+- Qualitiative study:
+  - Interview
+- Quantitative study:
+  - An a priori power test in GPower shows that a sample size of

 ## Data Analysis

 - Qualitiative study: